BernardoLima92/STM32F446_SineWave_DAC_ADC_Ex01/README.md

 In our code we use: Fckl = 120 MHz; ARR = 254; Ns = 256;

-Applying this values on the formula we find a frequency of 1845 Hz.
+Applying this values on the formula we find a frequency of 1838 Hz.
 The figure below shows the result obtained in oscilloscope.
+The value calculated by oscilloscope varied between 1,83KHz and 1,84KHz.

 ![7](https://user-images.githubusercontent.com/114233216/195807309-41c304ee-e4ad-491f-a1d5-61e15e87ea95.png)
 ![1](https://user-images.githubusercontent.com/114233216/195807314-059f3a94-2e25-44af-a603-17aa078e7766.png)